adamlyons97/Campus-Find/README.md

   d) GeminiService — sends item description payloads to the Gemini API and returns match results

 3. Services Layer — Pure Dart classes with no Flutter dependencies.
-FirestoreService manages all CRUD operations and real-time stream subscriptions.
+a) FirestoreService manages all CRUD operations and real-time stream subscriptions.

-StorageService handles image upload via Firebase Storage.
+b) StorageService handles image upload via Firebase Storage.

-GeminiAPIService makes REST calls to generativelanguage.googleapis.com.
+c) GeminiAPIService makes REST calls to generativelanguage.googleapis.com.

 4. Firebase Backend — Cloud Firestore with Security Rules enforcing authentication on all reads/writes.
 Real-time listeners (snapshots()) power live status updates without polling.
 Firebase Storage is used for item photos with a maximum size restriction of 5MB per image.
 State Management Justification — Provider was chosen over Riverpod and BLoC for simplicity within a 2-week scope, its direct integration with Flutter's widget tree, and team familiarity.
 No external state libraries beyond provider: ^6.0.0 are required.